tilgovi/couch_es/README.md

 - index in real time databases in elastic search
 - search directly data using the CouchDB search api.
-- access to the _collator api.
+- access to the _percolator api.

 Installing with CouchDB
 -----------------------